Tick Information

 Protecting yourself from Ticks

-The #1 way to protect yourself and your pets from ticks is to check every time you come back from an area that may contain ticks.
+The #1 way to protect yourself and your pets from ticks is to check every time you return from an area that may contain ticks.
 Ticks do not jump, fly, or fall from trees.
-They crawl close to the ground on leaves, brush and wait on tall grass to jump onto a host.
+Ticks crawl close to the ground on leaves, brush, and wait on tall grass to jump onto a host.
 Stay on the trail!
 Steer clear of walking into areas with plants that will brush up against you.
-When ticks are not "questing" on plants they rehydrate under leaves in the woods, ticks need moisture to survive.
-The best way to avoid ticks is walking in dry/hot areas with little vegetation, on trails, mowed grass, and areas without plants growing above ankle height.
+When ticks are not "questing" on plants, they rehydrate under leaves in the woods.
+Ticks need moisture to survive and tend to be found in shaded areas such as forest edges.
+The best way to avoid ticks is to walk in hot and dry areas with little vegetation, in the center of trails, mowed grass, and any areas without plants growing above ankle height.

 Tips for avoiding ticks

-• Wear light colored clothing to help spot ticks, long sleeve shirt and pants tucked into socks when walking in tick exposed areas.
+• Wear light colored clothing to help spot ticks that may attach to you.
+Wear a long-sleeved shirt and pants tucked into socks when walking in common tick areas to minimize risk.

-• Treating Clothin with 0.5% Premethrin will repel ticks and last for multiple washes.
+• Treating clothing with 0.5% Premethrin will repel ticks and last for multiple washes.

 • To kill remaingin ticks on clothing dry clothes after returning home.
 Tumble clothing on high heat for 10 minutes will kill any ticks still remaining after your initial check.
 Dry before you wash, ticks will die from a lack of moisture in the drier.